dsambrano/good_coding_practices/git.md

 1. While you do get some history of a file on both platforms, neither provides any information about what is different between the different versions.
 So you would need to remember what changes you personally made on April 23, 2022 at 4:00 pm compared the April 23, 2022 at 4:15 pm.
 First of all there is no chance that you remember what was different.
 In contrast, with git you have all the information stored with a message for every commit made.
 2. But let's pretend you have an insane memory and actually do remeber a general gist of what was differnt.
 You still won't find the specific differences without opening both files and comparing them.
 Again, with git, you have a single command to see all the changes made to that file.
 They can also be easier viewed view GitHub/GitLab.
 3. Git does Delta changes meaning that it uses a lot less resources in terms of network bandwidth, storage, and general computing resources.
+4. Similar to the previous example, This requires you to store all of the data.
+What if you computer doesnt have enough storage.
+Instead using Git and GitHub, you will only need to download and store the relevant components and you can delete them at any time to reclaim your storage.

 ### Git Example Time